 - Association of Lowland Search and Rescue (ALSAR)

-- British Cave Rescue Council
+- British Cave Rescue Council (BCRC)

-- Mountain Rescue (for England and Wales and Scotland)
+- Mountain Rescue (England and Wales)

 - The Royal National Lifeboat Institution (RNLI®)

-- Being called in by a member of either the PSMA or OSMA as an additional 'immediate' emergency responder
+- Being called in by a member of either the PSMA or OSMA as an additional, immediate emergency responder.